Skip to main content

 Notice period

 Notices may be in force for up to five years from the date the notice is filed.
-If the trade mark, or copyright in a work, expires within the period of five years then the notice will be in force for the lesser period.
+If the trade mark, copyright in a work or registration of a GI, expires within the period of five years then the notice will be in force for the lesser period.
 Notices may thereafter be continually renewed for further periods of up to five years at a time.

 Indemnity